Guided tour of Tiberias and Galilee

-Baptism symbolizes the new birth of the believing Christian.
-In Christianity, the child born is not yet saved by Christ and has not yet entered the kingdom of God, to do so it is necessary to immerse him or sprinkle him with water.
+It symbolizes the new birth of the believing Christian.
+In Christianity, the child born is not yet saved by Christ and has not yet entered the kingdom of God.
+To do so it is necessary to immerse him or sprinkle him with water.

 In Catholic and Orthodox Christianity, this is practical at birth.

-According to the Gospel, on the banks of the Jordan River is John, a cousin of Jesus, who baptizes people from all over Judea.
+According to the Gospel, on the banks of the Jordan River, John, a cousin of Jesus, baptized people from all over Judea.